• Course Detail

 Laura Warren, MD

-Faculty Member, Department of Psychiatry, Cambridge Health Alliance
+Psychiatry Faculty Member, Cambridge Health Alliance

 Faculty and Mentor, CHA Center for Mindfulness and Compassion

-Part-time Lecturer in Psychiatry, Harvard Medical School
+Lecturer on Psychiatry, Part-time, Harvard Medical School

 Member, Board of Advisors, Institute for Meditation and Psychotherapy